Credit Risk Abatement Facility,

 The current financing of renewable energy and energy efficiency projects is hampered by several factors: a perceived lack of demand from SMEs; limited understanding of the technology and potential cost savings that can be achieved through such interventions (from financiers and SME business owners alike); a relatively under-developed local market, including energy service companies; lack of collateral and/or cash flow resources from SMEs; and a limited risk appetite among financers to extend credit for such interventions to SMEs.

-The CRAF seeks to overcome these barriers through an integrated approach – by providing a credit risk guarantee to financiers and a targeted technical assistance programme to build capacity amongst SMEs, financiers and a variety of other market participants, including energy service companies.
+The CRAF seeks to overcome these barriers through an integrated approach – by providing a credit risk guarantee to financiers and targeted technical assistance to build capacity amongst SMEs, financiers and a variety of other market participants, including energy service companies.